mmn599/glassroom/README.md

-GlassRoom
+glassroom
 ============

-GlassRoom is a tool that hopes to utilize Google Glass in the classroom to assist teachers in optimizing student participation.
+glassroom is a tool that hopes to utilize Google Glass in the classroom to assist teachers in optimizing student participation.

+Much more to come.

-Saleh ElHattab & Matt Normyle
+Saleh Elhattab & Matt Normyle